-The hazardous story of flying at Montrose is remembered in another way.
+The range of exhibitions also look at the more sombre side of flying, especially in wartime.
+While the dangers of flying in combat are obvious, many would-be pilots failed even to survive their training, especially during World War I. The hazardous story of flying at Montrose is also remembered in another way.
 By some accounts this is the most haunted place in the UK.
 Ghost stories began to circulate at Montrose Air Station soon after the first fatality here, of Lt.
-Desmond Arthur, who died in a training accident on 27 May 1913.
+Desmond Arthur, who died in a controversial training accident on 27 May 1913 at nearby Lunan Bay.
 After the start of World War II, stories of ghostly apparitions grew in both number and variety.
 Many inevitably involved the appearance of figures dressed in flying clothing, of both first and second world war styles, but stories also began to circulate of mysterious biplanes circling the airfield at night.